10 Great Things You Can Buy for a Million Dollars

-Earthquakes, fires, a job lay-off—you never know what's going to happen in life.
-Don't quit your day job as soon as you get a million dollars—keep a portion aside for you to use in even of a rainy day.
-At least a year's worth of monthly expenses for you and your family is a worthwhile investment toward you and your family's well-being
+Earthquakes, fires, job layoffs—you never know what's going to happen in life.
+Don't quit your day job as soon as you get a million dollars—keep a portion aside for you to use in the event of a rainy day.
+At least a year's worth of monthly expenses for you and your family is a worthwhile investment toward your long-term wellbeing

 3. Create More Steady Income and Start a Business

-Have you ever dreamt of being your own boss?
-A million dollars could be the capital you need to jump start your very own business.
-Whether it's a brick-and-mortar store, the taco truck of your dreams, or an online import-export business, you might as well use your new-found money to build your career and follow your passion.
+Have you ever dreamed of being your own boss?
+A million dollars could be the capital you need to jump-start your very own business.
+Whether it's a brick-and-mortar store, the taco truck of your dreams, or an online import-export business, you might as well use your newfound money to build your career and follow your passion.